course-details-portlet

 The candidate should have knowledge of:

-• historical perspective on major findings that resulted in the establishment of nanotechnology as a research field; understand the motivation behind the research.
+• Describe the historical perspective on key discoveries that led to the establishment of nanotechnology as a research field, and explain the motivation behind the research.

 Skills